maxrjohnson23/tweettwake/README.md

 * Avoid network vulnerabilities associated with opening your home network to the internet

 ### How it Works
+* Send a Tweet using any device using your monitored Twitter account.
+The Tweet can have any text you want.
-* Each time the script is run, it will query Twitter pull the home timeline for a specified Twitter account
+* The script runs on an interval to query Twitter pull the home timeline for a specified Twitter account every minute
 * If any tweets are detected in the past X minutes, send a magic packet to the specified MAC address on your home network
 * Schedule as a cron job to adjust the polling interval (recommended once per minute)